samuraiseoul/Essence/README.md

 is that it starts out needing the bare minimum, however, without an easy way to start projects in it, no one will start using it.

+Additionally adding some kind of `.htaccess` magic or another for pretty urls seems like an important step to being easily consumable.

 ## Contributing

 To contribute, simply make an issue and pull request!
 As long as the code looks good and the